Nigel Reo-Coker: Vancouver Whitecaps FC

 On 20 February 2013, Reo-Coker accepted an offer from MLS club Vancouver Whitecaps FC.
 His Discovery Rights had been held by the Whitecaps' local rivals Portland Timbers, but he expressed a desire to play for the Vancouver club instead having been impressed with the professionalism of Vancouver head coach Martin Rennie.
 Vancouver traded its second-round picks in the 2014 MLS SuperDraft and 2015 MLS SuperDraft to Portland in exchange for the right to sign Reo-Coker.

 Reo-Coker made his debut for the club in a 1–0 win over Toronto on 3 March 2013, where he made 38 passes in the 45 minutes played, misplacing just eight of the total 46 during the match.
 He soon became known for his tough-tackling following a match against San Jose Earthquakes, in which he flipped midfielder Sam Cronin with a tackle in front of the referee.
 He was given a warning for the tackle.
 On 27 April 2013, Reo-Coker was awarded Man of the Match for his performance.

-Reo-Coker scored his first ever MLS goal in a 4–1 win over Seattle Sounders on 9 October 2013.
+Reo-Coker scored his first ever MLS goal in a 4–1 win over Seattle Sounders FC on 9 October 2013.